 - Show that the topic is relevant and needs discussion.

 Imagine you are writing a persuasive essay about the importance of caring for the environment.
-To start an essay introduction with a call to use paper bags or abandon plastic cups is not the most effective way of doing it.
+Starting an essay introduction with a call to use paper bags or abandon plastic cups is not the most effective way to do it.
 Think about your readers and ask yourself, “Do they know that such a problem exists?”
 Then, it will be easier for you to figure out the best mood for your text.
 The task is quite tricky — you have to make the introduction of your essay informative but precise, simple, and engaging.

 #2: The Thesis Statement